 Our Harvard Hero

 Gabriel Flynn started his English, Writing and Media Access course at The Manchester College’s St John’s campus in 2014.
 Fast forward five years and Gabriel, now 27, is a published author with a Starred First degree under his belt, a Masters degree in the pipeline and a secured Scholarship to Harvard University.
-We had the pleasure of speaking to Gabriel despite his busy schedule, this Love Our Colleges Week, and he was happy to share his experiences and advice for current students.

 As a lot of us know success does not always come easily and you have to work hard to achieve your goals.
 That’s exactly what ex-student Gabriel Flynn did when he applied for the Access English, Writing and Media course at The Manchester College (now provided by our Higher Education partner UCEN Manchester).